Diffusion with preferential relocation in a confining potential: Numerical Simulations

 \section{Numerical Simulations}

-To verify some of the predictions of the previous sections, we have run Brownian dynamics simulations in an external potential (see, e.g. \cite{BM2024} for details) subject to the additional protocol of resetting with memory.
+To verify some of the predictions of the previous sections, we have run Brownian dynamics simulations in an external potential subject to the additional protocol of resetting with memory (see, e.g., \cite{BM2024} for details).
 The random times $\tau$ in the past are obtained by drawing random numbers $z$ uniformly distributed in $[0,1]$.
 From the identity $dz=K(\tau,t)d\tau$ and integrating, one obtains $z=[I(\tau)-I(0)]/I(t)$ or $I(\tau)=zI(t)+I(0)$.
 Inverting this relation in the different examples studied above gives $\tau$ as a function of $z$.
-For the power-law case $I(t)=bt^{\alpha}$,
+For the power law case $I(t)=bt^{\alpha}$,

 while for the exponential function $I(t)=1-e^{-\mu t}$, we have